pmalley130/IPv6-Transition-Helpers-Public/README.md

 Output-PolicyAddresses takes a [PSCustomObject] firewall policy (it's literally just a json file of the REST API output when you GET a firewall policy from a Fortigate with a couple of helper functions added - see API folder) and spits out a CSV of all source and destination addresses involved in the policy, mostly used for diff and debug

 ## API Folder
 These ones require access to the management interface of a Fortigate and a working method of API use.
-I use a header with the authorization token in these, saved to $headers
+I use a header with the authorization token in these, saved to a global variable, $headers

+### Get-Policy.ps1
+Get-Policy returns a PSCustomObject of a Fortigate firewall policy with some fields and helper functions added.
+Requires -fwfqdn (the FQDN of the firewall), -policyNumber (the policy ID of the policy), and -vdom (the vdom the policy is in).
+The additions to the object are:
+- fwname for the name of the firewall it came from
+- vdom for the vdom it came from
+- enumerateSrc outputs all of the address objects in the source field of the policy
+- enumerateDst outputs all of the address objects in the destination field of the policy

+### Get-AddressObject.ps1
+Get-AddressObject take the name of an IPv4 or IPv6 address object (assumes that the name contains the address itself) and returns the address object from the firewall.
+Requires -fwfqdn (the FQDN of the firewall), -objectName (name of the address object), and -vdom (the vdom the object is in).
+Returns null if object cannot be found.

+### Get-AddressGroup.ps1
+Get-AddressObject take the name of an IPv4 or IPv6 address group (assumes that the name contains "v6" if it's an IPv6 group) and returns the address group from the firewall.
+Requires -fwfqdn (the FQDN of the firewall), -objectName (name of the address object), and -vdom (the vdom the object is in).
+Returns null if object cannot be found.

 ### Get-Addresses.ps1
-Get-Addresses takes the name of an address object (or address group) and returns an array of the IP addresses.
+Get-Addresses takes the name of an IPv4 address object (or address group) and returns an array of the IP addresses.
 If it's actually an address group it calls Get-AddressesFromGroup.
-Requires -fwfqdn (the FQDN of the firewall), -address (name of the address object), and -vdom (the vdom the object is in)
+Requires -fwfqdn (the FQDN of the firewall), -address (name of the address object), and -vdom (the vdom the object is in).
+This is recursive and will call ALL bottom level objects.

 ### Get-AddressesfromGroup.ps1
 Get-AddressesfromGroup is a recursive function that takes the name of an address group and will return all of the addresses used in the group in an array.
 It also adds the name of each group an address is a part of for later reconstruction (most likely for use in an IPv6 object to keep naming consistent).
 Requires -fwfqdn (the FQDN of the firewall), -addressGroup (name of the address group object), and -vdom (the vdom the object is in)